 The Gross Turnover Tax is a local tax applicable on gross income.
-Although the rate may vary from jurisdiction to jurisdiction, the general rate is 3%, being burdensome tax rates on other activities, like financial intermediation.
+Although the rate varies from jurisdiction to jurisdiction, the general rate in the City of Buenos Aires is 3%, being burdensome tax rates on other activities, like financial intermediation.
 The different jurisdictions have signed an agreement (the "Multilateral Agreement") in order to avoid double taxation whenever activities subject to taxation have been carried out in more than one jurisdiction.
 The Multilateral Agreement sets forth a formula in order to allocate income between the different provinces.